University of the Andes (Colombia): Campus

 In addition to the main campus, the university also has an Internships Center for the Medicine Faculty, located at the Fundación Santa Fe de Bogotá, in the northern part of the city.
 Uniandes and Fundación Santa Fe—one of the most renowned medical institutions in the country—engage in a joint academic venture.

-University rankings

-Universidad de los Andes has been consistently ranked as the best university in Colombia and, has been considered one of the top 5 Latin American universities and one of the top 200 in the world.
+Rankings

 Mascot

 The mascot of Uniandes is a goat called Seneca, after Lucius Annaeus Seneca, the Roman Stoic philosopher.
 Its story dates back to the late 1940s when a goat roamed the campus freely.
 Students adopted it, and it soon became a symbol of the university.
 The goat died in 1966 when it fell off a cliff.
 Today it is not possible to keep a goat on campus, but Seneca is fondly remembered.
 The wireless spots are named after the goat, and every year a goat is brought to the university to celebrate "Students' Day."